 So we’ll focus solely on apple trees today, but you can use the same general idea on pear trees if you have them in your yard.

-How Your Apple Tree Grows, Produces Fruit
+How Your Apple Tree Grows and Produces Fruit

 The flower buds develop at the tips of short shoots and on spurs (short thick growths on branches), in apple trees.
-Flower buds are more round in shape and swollen at the base compared to buds that develop into leaves.
+Flower buds are more round in shape and swollen at the base compared to buds (vegetative or leaf buds) that develop into leaves.

 Buds that develop along the length of a shoot rarely develop into flowers.
 The following year they may grow into spurs that develop flower buds if they aren’t pruned incorrectly and triggered to develop new shoots.

 I think it’s safe to say that very few people like thinning their vegetable gardens or pruning their fruit trees.
 It seems counterintuitive to remove a plant or part of a plant that is growing well, but when done correctly, proper pruning of fruit trees leads to better fruit production.
 So let’s talk a bit more in-depth about how to prune, why you need to prune, and tips for effective pruning.

 The how-to part of pruning includes the pruning tools you’ll need and how to clean them, the steps to prune your tree, and three basic apple tree pruning shapes.

 A mature apple tree will have various sizes of branches, so you will need a couple of different tools to get the job done efficiently.